HeriYantodotDev/Smart-Resto-Inventory/src/__docs__/TDD-Process/FirebaseHelperFunction.md

   In this test we're using the helper function from `firebase.auth.ts` to test related with the firebase authentication.
 Before each test we will delete the user.
   Then we test for create a new auth user and also sign in.
 We don't have to mock the firebase since we're using local emulator, so everything will work as expected.

+  > Remember that we have to polyfill the fetch implementation using `whatwg-fetch`

   ```tsx
   /* eslint-disable import/no-extraneous-dependencies */
   import '@testing-library/jest-dom';